 4) Does Your Site Use Optimization or Caching?

-Caching and optimization plugins can have unintended side-effects that end up affecting the functioning of your forms.
+Caching and optimization plugins can unintentionally end up breaking functionality of your forms.
 This includes causing essential code to load in an incorrect order, or not at all.

 One way to quickly tell if one of these plugins are creating an issue within your forms is to check your form’s validation.
 By default, WPForms’ validation will be in red:

-You’ll also want to look for any caching plugins that you have active on your site, and clear out their cache.
+Please also be sure to look for any caching plugins that you have active on your site, and clear out their cache.
 This will make sure that you’re seeing the most updated version of your site.

 5) Could Another Plugin Be Causing a Conflict?

 If you see functionality that doesn’t work properly or an unexpected error, the issue may be the result of another plugin’s code acting outside of its intended scope.